Gerapy/GerapyPlaywright/README.md

 This is a package for supporting Playwright in Scrapy, also this package is a module in [Gerapy](https://github.com/Gerapy/Gerapy).

+## Note

+**This package does not work on Windows**, please check this [issue](https://github.com/Gerapy/GerapyPlaywright/issues/2), please use this Package on Linux/Mac currently.

 ## Installation

 ```shell script